nelhage/blog.nelhage.com/content/draft/stripes-development-environment.markdown

 Maintaining developer productivity as an engineering organization grows is **hard**.
 It is almost inevitable that per-engineer productivity drops to some extent as an organization and codebase grows, even though it's also nearly-impossible to quantify that effect.

 The challenges arise at all levels of the organization, and are social and organizational as often as they are technical.
 I will never claim to have all the answers or that Stripe found optimal or even "consistently good-enough" solutions to all aspects of this challenge.
 However, I do think that by 2019 or so, Stripe had invested enough in developer tooling that we had in many ways **improved** the median developer experience compared to many smaller stages of growth, and I've attempted to convey here the basic choices and infrastructure supporting that experience.

-The development experience, of course, is only part of the story: the full lifecycle of code and of a feature continues onward into CI and deployment into production, where it will be further observed and debugged; writing about those systems would be at least one more post, equal to this one in length.
+Finally: the development experience, of course, is only part of the story: the full lifecycle of code and features continues onward into CI and code review and ultimately through deployment into production, where it will be further observed, debugged, and evolved.
+Writing about those systems would require further posts at least this long.

 {{%comment%}}
 <!--